kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/validation.md

     }
     ```

-    1. Any `@Nullable` annotation is suitable, for example `javax.annotation.Nullable`, `jakarta.annotation.Nullable`, or `org.jetbrains.annotations.Nullable`.
+    1. `org.jspecify.annotations.Nullable` is the annotation Kora itself is built on; any annotation whose simple name is `Nullable` is accepted.

 === ":simple-kotlin: `Kotlin`"